Proving a De Facto Relationship

 Cohabitation is only one of the factors the Department of Immigration considers in proving a defacto relationship.
 You would also generally need to show:

-- Social Interdependence: that you are recognised by friends and relatives as a couple; and
+- Social Aspects: that you are recognised by friends and relatives as a couple;

-- Financial Interdependence: that you have pooled your financial resources to some extent
+- Financial Aspects: that you have pooled your financial resources to some extent; and

 What if I am Still Married to Someone Else?